-Compared with popular neighboring states like Colorado and Utah, Wyoming is not a cheap state when it comes to food costs.
-In aggregate, Wyoming cities actually ranked the second most expensive in the entire Rocky Mountain region, with only Montana scoring higher on grocery expenses.
+Compared with popular neighboring state Utah, Wyoming is not a cheap state when it comes to food costs.
+In aggregate, Wyoming cities actually ranked the second most expensive in the entire Rocky Mountain region, with only Colorado scoring higher on grocery expenses.

 Cruising the open roads of Wyoming while listening to your favorite tunes is a thrill that can be enjoyed by anyone with a set of wheels; it will unfortunately still require you to keep one eye on the fuel gauge.
 Luckily, when compared with the rest of the nation, Wyoming actually has lower-than-average transportation costs.

 Transportation costs in Wyoming will vary according to the size of your family.
-Here are estimated costs, according to MIT’s Living Wage Calculator .
+Here are estimated costs, according to MIT’s Living Wage Calculator for 2023.

 Average Annual Transportation Cost